howtographql/howtographql/src/pages/tutorials/graphql/basics/3-big-picture.md

 ###  GraphQL Client Libraries

-GraphQL is an particularly great for frontend developers since it completely eliminates many of the inconveniences and shortcomings that are experienced with REST APIs, such as over- and underfetching.
+GraphQL is particularly great for frontend developers since it completely eliminates many of the inconveniences and shortcomings that are experienced with REST APIs, such as over- and underfetching.
 Complexity is pushed to the server-side where powerful machines can take care of the heavy computation work.
 The client doesn't have to know where the data that it fetches is actually coming from and can use a single, coherent and flexible API.

 Let's consider the major change that's introduced with GraphQL in going from a rather imperative data fetching approach to a purely declarative one.
 When fetching data from a REST API, most applications will have to go through the following steps: